SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 The "Device credentials" menu lists all credentials that have been generated for your connected devices.
 Each device that has been [registered](#device-registration) shows up here with the naming convention "device_&lt;id&gt;".

-In most cases, you should not need to edit anything here.
+In most cases, you should not need to edit anything.
 Exceptions are:

 * You have carried out a factory reset on a device.
 In this case, the device will often loose its assigned credentials.
-Find the credentials and click the "x" button to delete the credentials.
+Find the credentials and click the "x" button to delete the credentials in Cumulocity as well.
 Then continue with the normal [registration process](#device-registration) to re-register the device.
 * You would like to temporarily disconnect a device.
 In this case, click the "Deactivate" button next to the device credentials.
 * You would like to assign more permissions to an individual device.
 In this case, click the device credentials and select additional or different user groups for the device.